department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-contact.md

 ![contact information home address template]({{site.baseurl}}/images/contact-info-home-address.png)

 #### Usability guidance:
-- **Add guidance on where users can go to edit their account information on all VA accounts** Let the user know that when filling out contact information, they will have to edit their profile information.
+- **Add guidance on where users can go to edit their account information on all VA accounts.** Let the user know that when filling out contact information, they will have to edit their profile information.
 An example message is: *Any updates you make here to your contact information will only apply to this application.
 To update your contact information for all of your VA accounts, [go to your profile page](link to profile).*
-- **The mailing address always comes before home address** We ask for a mailing address before home address because the majority of VA's correspondence is over mail.
+- **The mailing address always comes before home address.** We ask for a mailing address before home address because the majority of VA's correspondence is over mail.
-- **On the mailing address form, ask users if the home address is the same as the mailing address** If the user chooses “Yes”, they can skip the home address form.
+- **On the mailing address form, ask users if the home address is the same as the mailing address.** If the user chooses “Yes”, they can skip the home address form.

 ### Email address
 Follow this pattern when you want to ask for an email address.
 ![contact information email address template]({{site.baseurl}}/images/contact-info-email-address.png)

 #### Usability guidance:
-- **If possible, tell users why you want their email address** Users need to know that the VA won’t abuse their email and which email they’d like to provide.
+- **If possible, tell users why you want their email address.** Users need to know that the VA won’t abuse their email and which email they’d like to provide.
 An example message is: *Please enter your contact information so we can get in touch with you if we have questions about your application.*
-- **Validate email addresses** You should validate email addresses so you can let users know if they have entered one incorrectly.
+- **Validate email addresses.** You should validate email addresses so you can let users know if they have entered one incorrectly.
 A validation message for when a user forgets the “@”: *Please enter a valid email address.* A validation message for when a user doesn’t use the same email in the “Confirm email address” field: *This email doesn't match the one you entered above.*

 ### Phone numbers
 Follow this pattern when you want to ask for a phone number.
 ![contact information phone number template]({{site.baseurl}}/images/contact-info-phone-number.png)

 #### Usability guidance:
-- **If possible, tell users why you want their phone number** An example message is: Please enter your contact information so we can get in touch with you, if necessary.
+- **If possible, tell users why you want their phone number.** An example message is: Please enter your contact information so we can get in touch with you, if necessary.
 This message can be at the top of the page if asking for any other contact information.
-- **Validate phone numbers** Users must provide at least a 10 digit phone number with or without dashes.
+- **Validate phone numbers.** Users must provide at least a 10 digit phone number with or without dashes.
 Example of acceptable formats: 703-123-4567, 7031234567, 1+703-123-4567.
 A validation message for when a user forgets to enter the phone number: *Please enter your phone number.* A validation message for when a user’s phone number is too short: *This field should be at least 10 character(s).*
-- **If a user chooses a home or mobile phone number as their method of contact, phone numbers are required fields** If a user chooses email or mail as their preferred method then a phone number field won’t be validated.
+- **If a user chooses a home or mobile phone number as their method of contact, phone numbers are required fields.** If a user chooses email or mail as their preferred method then a phone number field won’t be validated.
 (Note: Method of contact field is form dependent)
-- **“Mobile phone number” is a required field if the user checks (I would like to receive text messages from VA about my [  ] benefits)** An example of this is on the Roger Stem Scholarship form. (link here)
+- **“Mobile phone number” is a required field if the user checks (I would like to receive text messages from VA about my [  ] benefits).** An example of this is on the [VA Form 22-10203 (Application for Edith Nourse Rogers STEM Scholarship)](https://www.va.gov/education/other-va-education-benefits/stem-scholarship/apply-for-scholarship-form-22-10203/introduction)
-- **Do not use primary or secondary phone numbers as field labels** Home and mobile phone numbers are more plain language-focused.
+- **Do not use primary or secondary phone numbers as field labels.** Home and mobile phone numbers are more plain language-focused.

 ### Method of contact
 Follow this pattern when you want to ask a user how they’d like to be contacted.
 ![contact information method of contact template]({{site.baseurl}}/images/contact-info-method-of-contact.png)

 #### Usability guidance:
-- **This field is dependent on the form** Method of contact is form-dependent.
+- **This field is dependent on the form.** Method of contact is form-dependent.
 Work with your stakeholders on whether your form needs a method of contact.
-- **Give users the opportunity to pick one method of contact** Provide contact information methods in radio button list form
+- **Give users the opportunity to pick one method of contact.** Provide contact information methods in radio button list form

 ## Direct deposit form